DraftKings Announces Matt Kalish's Participation in Upcoming Virtual Event

 BOSTON, Jan.
-29, 2021 (GLOBE NEWSWIRE) -- DraftKings Inc. (Nasdaq: DKNG) today announced that Matt Kalish, co-founder and President, North America, will participate in the following event:
+29, 2021 (GLOBE NEWSWIRE) -- DraftKings Inc. ( DKNG) today announced that Matt Kalish, co-founder and President, North America, will participate in the following event:

 - EGR Global and Continent8 host “Leaders and Legends” on Tuesday, February 2, 2021.
 The panel discussion is scheduled for 9:00AM ET.